HomagGroup/HOMAG-Connect/Applications/MmrMobile/Documentation/README.md

 GetCounterData |GET     |`api/{subscriptionId}/mmr/`<br/>`counter?from={from}&to={to}`<br/>`&machineNumber={machineNumber}`<br/>`&instanceId={instanceId}`<br/>`&machineType={machineType}`<br/>`&counterId={counterId}`                                    | Returns all counter data for the asked time window (default: 14 days) for all machines assigned to the subscription, if not asked specifically.

 ## Details
+### Rate Limiting
+As mentioned in the base documentation, each application has a different rate limitation.
+For the following endpoints this limit is currently set to 6 requests in a minute.

 ### GetStateData
 #### Input
 Parameter                    | Type     | Description